tiansiyuan/kubeflow-docs/docs/user-guide/feast.rst

 Getting started with Feast
 ==========================

+*You can run Feast module in Jupyter Notebook*

 This guide provides the necessary resources to install Feast alongside Kubeflow, describes the usage of Feast with Kubeflow components, and provides examples that users can follow to test their setup.

 Grab the `code examples <https://github.com/AmyHoney/feast-example/blob/master/03_feature_repo_s3_offline_sqlite_online/s3_online_explore_date.ipynb>`_ to know feast and use it: